 The most that you can do to maintain your furnace is to change the furnace filter with preferably a high quality pleated style Honeywell Furnace Filter to replace your old one.
 You must make sure, though, that your replacement is compatible with your existing furnace filter.
 Although high-end furnace filters with high MERV ratings like an electrostatic air filter usually last longer, it may still be necessary to check your furnace filter on a monthly basis.

-Try to remove the pipes and see look for obstructions, like leaves, maybe or something else.
+Try to remove the pipes and see look for obstructions, like leaves, or maybe or something else.
 It may also be a good thing to check your wires for any loose or shorted connections.
+Just follow the wires with your hands and feel for any cuts, nicks or other problems that may exist.

 Your blower motor must, too, be checked if it needs oiling, in which case, you must get the services of a service technician.
 Usually you’ll find the blower assembly will have to be removed so both sides can be oiled.

 Heat is trapped when there is a blockage in the drain system of your furnace.
-Instead of calling your technician, try treating the problem with household bleach.
+Instead of calling your technician or carpenters in Townsville, try treating the problem with household bleach.

 Cleaning the burners and the flame sensor and checking the heat exchanger require the services of a trained technician.
 At the same time, ask your technician to look at the check pressure switches and the limit controls.